Survivor Benefit Plan (SBP)

 Benefit Highlights

-At time of retirement, Service members select how much of their retired pay they wish to cover when they select their "Base Amount".
-A Base Amount can be any amount between $300 and full retired pay (Service member's retiring under the REDUX Retired Pay Plan may elect an SBP base amount equal to the amount retired pay would have been under the High 3 Retired Pay Plan) (Service members retiring under the Blended Retirement System who elect at retirement a lump sum payment may elect as a base amount what retired pay would have been without the lump sum election.)
-Maximum benefits are 55% of the Service member's Base Amount (referred to as an "annuity").
-Any election that provides less than maximum SBP benefits for the Service member's Spouse allowable under the law, requires the Spouse's written notarized concurrence.
+At time of retirement, service members select how much of their retired pay they wish to cover when they select their "Base Amount".
+A Base Amount can be any amount between $300 and full retired pay (service member's retiring under the REDUX Retired Pay Plan may elect an SBP base amount equal to the amount retired pay would have been under the High 3 Retired Pay Plan) (service members retiring under the Blended Retirement System who elect at retirement a lump sum payment may elect as a base amount what retired pay would have been without the lump sum election.)
+Maximum benefits are 55% of the service member's Base Amount (referred to as an "annuity").
+Any election that provides less than maximum SBP benefits for the service member's spouse allowable under the law, requires the spouse's written notarized concurrence.
 Base amounts increase at the same time and at the same rate as cost-of-living adjustments to retired pay.
+Premiums are a percentage of the base amount so premiums will increase with the base amount increases.

 Beneficiary Categories: